What is gout?

 - Drinking alcohol.

-- Eating foods that are rich in purines (usually from animal sources), a substance that breaks down into urate.
+- Having an unhealthy diet and eating foods that are rich in purines (which are usually from animal sources such as red meat), a substance that breaks down into urate.

-- Some health conditions, such as overweight or obesity, high blood pressure, and chronic kidney disease.
+- Some health conditions, such as being overweight or obese, high blood pressure, and chronic kidney disease.

 - Some medications.